fb pixel

 Oral Care Tips To Keep Your Teeth Healthy During The Holidays

-by | Dec 11, 2017 | Dental Article, Laminated Composite Veneers Bondi, Oral Care Tips, Oral Health Tips for Holidays
+by | Dec 5, 2023 | Oral Health Tips for Holidays

-Bondi Dental | Oral Care Tips To Keep Your Teeth Healthy During The Holidays | Dentist BondiAt Bondi Dental we’re excited about the upcoming holiday festivities–the friends, the gift-giving, and the food of the holiday season.
-This is a time for spreading love and joy, and that kindness should include a little extra love and kindness for the little friends in our mouth.
+This is a time for spreading love and joy; that kindness should include a little extra love and kindness for the little friends in our mouths.

 Our teeth work overtime during the holidays.

-Which is why, as we count down our advent calendars, and plan our 12 days of Christmas, we need to think about our dental health.
-To help that thinking, we’re offering you 4 suggestions for dental-healthy advent calendars, and 8 general suggestions to keep your smile shiny and healthy during the holidays.
+To help that thinking, we’re offering you 4 suggestions for dental-healthy advent calendars and 8 general oral care tips to keep your smile shiny and healthy during the holidays.

 Four Tips For Advent Calendars